 Figure 6.
-Annual rainfall and cumulative deviation from mean monthly rainfall at Cherry Gardens in the CAPWA GROUNDWATER USE Although the Central Adelaide PWA is prescribed under the Natural Resources Management Act 2004, licences for groundwater extractions have not been issued and there is currently no comprehensive metering of extraction volumes.
+Annual rainfall and cumulative deviation from mean annual rainfall at Cherry Gardens in the CAPWA

+GROUNDWATER USE Although the Central Adelaide PWA is prescribed under the Natural Resources Management Act 2004, licences for groundwater extractions have not been issued and there is currently no comprehensive metering of extraction volumes.
 Historically, groundwater has been extracted for the irrigation of market gardens in the eastern and western suburbs from the T1 aquifer.
-On several occasions up until the 1970s, SA Water extracted up to 10 000 ML/yr from a number of bores in the western suburbs of Adelaide to supplement the Mount Lofty Ranges reservoir water supply during drought years.
+On several occasions up until the 1970s, SA Water extracted up to 10 000 ML/y from a number of bores in the western suburbs of Adelaide to supplement the Mount Lofty Ranges reservoir water supply during drought years.
 Figure 7 displays historic estimates of groundwater use in the Central Adelaide PWA.
 A lack of data in any given year does not imply that no extraction occurred.
-A survey of groundwater use was carried out in 1987 and found that major users were industry, irrigation of parks and school ovals and watering of golf courses (Fig. 8).
-The most recent estimate of groundwater extraction in the Metropolitan Area is about 10 000-12 000 ML/yr, with most extractions coming from the T1 aquifer.
-The recent status report by SKM (2009)1 estimated the use from domestic bores completed in the shallow Quaternary aguifers beneath the Metropolitan Area to be about 500 ML/yr.
-For the surrounding fractured rock aquifer and the Noarlunga Embayment, SKM estimated groundwater use for all purposes to be just under 1000 ML/yr.
+A survey of groundwater use was carried out in 1987 and found that major users were industry, irrigation of parks and school ovals and watering of golf courses (Fig. 7).
+The most recent estimate of groundwater extraction in the Metropolitan Area is about 10 000-12 000 ML/y, with most extractions coming from the T1 aquifer.
+A report by AGT (2011)1 estimated that the total groundwater use from all aquifers, for purposes that do not typically require a water licence in the Central Adelaide PWA (e.g. domestic, stock, forestry, fire, road construction), is approximately 3279.6 ML/y.
+1 Australian Groundwater Technologies (AGT) (2011), Estimating Non-Licensed Groundwater Use Across the Adelaide Plains PWA, Prepared for the Adelaide and Mount Lofty Ranges Natural Resources Management Board, AGT Report no: 1079-10-AAA.

 Figure 7.
-Historic estimates of groundwater use in the CAPWA
+Locations of major groundwater users in the CAPWA